CrusaderX/nightwatch/README.md

 Dockerfile and nightwatch.json files for running Nightwatch tests under CI.
 This example for Drone CI but you can do the same in any other CI system.
+Image contains node v12.13.1 and google-chrome-stable 79.0.3945.

+> note that this image DOESN'T contain nightwatch package itself, you should install it

 ```yaml
 kind: pipeline